Traditional Vs. Roth IRAs

 Restrictions (There Are Quite A Few)

 There are plenty of limitations to consider when deciding which account to open, and many more than can be discussed here.
-Most important, any individual can only contribute $5,000 to IRAs per year ($6,000 if you are over 50).
+Most important, any individual can only contribute $5,500 to IRAs per year ($6,500 if you are age 50 or older).
 A person can have both Traditional and Roth IRAs, however, the total contribution must not exceed the limit in any given year.

-Moreover, a Roth IRA is only applicable to people with an annual income of less than $107,000-$122,000 for a single person or $169,000-$179,000 for those filing as a married couple.
+Moreover, a Roth IRA for 2013 filers is only applicable to people with an annual income of less than $112,000 with limitations up to $127,000 for a single person or less than $178,000 and with limitations up to $188,000 for those filing as a married couple.
 As noted above, funds withdrawn prior to 59 1/2 may be subject to a 10% penalty fee.
 In addition, with a Traditional IRA, distributions from the account must be taken after a certain age.
 However, a Roth is not subject to this requirement.

 Note, too, that those with corporate benefit plans may, in some instances, be disqualified from funding both Traditional and Roth IRAs.
 That said, if you already own one or the other (or both), there is no requirement that it be liquidated.